Find Schools

 Find Schools Near

-Career Description Set up, or set up and operate audio and video equipment including microphones, sound speakers, video screens, projectors, video monitors, recording equipment, connecting wires and cables, sound and mixing boards, and related electronic equipment for concerts, sports events, meetings and conventions, presentations, and news conferences.
+Job Description & Duties Set up, or set up and operate audio and video equipment including microphones, sound speakers, video screens, projectors, video monitors, recording equipment, connecting wires and cables, sound and mixing boards, and related electronic equipment for concerts, sports events, meetings and conventions, presentations, and news conferences.
 May also set up and operate associated spotlights and other custom lighting systems.

 What Do Audio and Video Equipment Technicians Do On a Daily Basis?

-These are the skills Audio and Video Equipment Technicians say are the most useful in their careers:
+When polled, Audio and Video Equipment Technicians say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.